At this time when the United States and its satellites

 or admissible challenge to the Islamic purity of their Wahhabi credentials as

-guardians of Islam’s holiest shrines.” (
+guardians of Islam’s holiest shrines.”
+(Their record on head-chopping and the

 oppression of women was, after all, second to none.)
 In addition, they were

-deeply attracted toward any militancy which can effectively challenge Shia-dom.”
+“deeply attracted toward any militancy which can effectively challenge Shia-dom.”

 Responding to both impulses, Saudi Arabia would reopen the vent.
 This time,